 Kangaroos are an icon of Australia!
-These adorable hoppy creatures make up for a large amount of Australia’s animal population.
+These adorable hoppy creatures make up a large amount of Australia’s animal population.

 There’s a lot that people don’t know about kangaroos, so we put together the best 15 facts about kangaroos!